medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

       - cht-net
 ```

-#### Caddy
+#### Caddy Config and Compose files

-Like we did in the [TLS section]({{< relref "apps/guides/hosting/monitoring/production#accessing-grafana-over-tls" >}}), we'll add both a `Caddyfile` and a `caddy-compose.yml` file.
+Like we did in the [TLS section]({{< relref "apps/guides/hosting/monitoring/production#accessing-grafana-over-tls" >}}), we'll add both a `/home/ubuntu/Caddyfile` and a `/home/ubuntu/cht/compose/caddy-compose.yml`.

-Starting with the `Caddyfile`, let's assume you're server's DNS entry is `cht.example.com`.
+Starting with the `Caddyfile`, let's assume your server's DNS entry is `cht.example.com`.
 We can expose cAdvisor's service running on localhost port `8080` with this compose file.
 This tells Caddy to reverse proxy requests to the public interface to the private Docker network interface on port 8080 where cAdvisor is running:

 ```yaml
 cht.example.com:8080 {